dstore-dbap/LumberMill/README.md

 Why is it that the world never remembered the name of Johann Gambolputty de von Ausfern- schplenden- schlitter- crasscrenbon- fried- digger- dingle- dangle- dongle- dungle- burstein- von- knacker- thrasher- apple- banger- horowitz- ticolensic- grander- knotty- spelltinkle- grandlich- grumblemeyer- spelterwasser- kurstlich- himbleeisen- bahnwagen- gutenabend- bitte- ein- nürnburger- bratwustle- gerspurten- mitz- weimache- luber- hundsfut- gumberaber- shönedanker- kalbsfleisch- mittler- aucher von Hautkopft of Ulm?

 A simple log message manager in python.
 To run GambolPutty you will need Python 2.5+.
 For better performance you should run GambolPutty with pypy.
-Tested with pypy-2.0.2 and pypy-2.2.1.
+Tested with pypy-2.0.2, pypy-2.2.1 and pypy-2.4.
-For IPC ZeroMq is used instead of the default multiprocessing.Queue.
-This resulted in nearly 3 times of the performance with multiprocessing.Queue.
+The main goal was to avoid queues as much as possible to avoid loss of events waiting in  queues.
+Concurrency is achieved by using multiple processes and each module sends its output directly to the handler of the next module.

 To analyze i.e. log data, this tool offers a simple approach to parse the streams using different modules, the approach being quite similar to the well known logstash.